linq2js/rativ/packages/rativ/readme.md

 reverCount1();
 count.state; // count = 2

-// create snapshot for multiple signals const revertAll = snapshot([signal1, signal2] /*, reset  */);
+// create snapshot for multiple atoms const revertAll = snapshot([atom1, atom2] /*, reset  */);

-// execute the callback with new snapshots (from current state) of signal1 and signal2
+// execute the callback with new snapshots (from current state) of atom1 and atom2
-// after callback done, the input signals are reverted automatically snapshot([signal1, signal2], callback);
+// after callback done, the input atoms are reverted automatically snapshot([atom1, atom2], callback);

-// execute the callback with new snapshots (from initial state) of signal1 and signal2 snapshot([signal1, signal2], reset, callback);
+// execute the callback with new snapshots (from initial state) of atom1 and atom2 snapshot([atom1, atom2], reset, callback);
 ```

 ## API reference